flyteorg/flyte/docs/introduction/flyte_fundamentals/tasks_and_workflows.md

 ### LaunchPlans can be Embedded in Workflows

-Similar to subworkflows, launchplans can be used in a workflow definition:
+Similar to subworkflows, launch plans can be used in a workflow definition:

 ```{code-cell} ipython3
 @workflow